thingsplex/docs/thingsplex-system/docker.md

            --network tplex-net --name tibber-ad thingsplex/tibber-ad:latest
 ```

-## Installing all containers at once using docker compose or docker stacks.
+## Install all containers at once using docker-compose or docker stacks.

 ```
 version: '3'